 First, we wanted to quantify the amount of variability in listeners' responses that can be explained by the error threshold (SNR{50}) alone.
-Note that this analysis can only be run on the subset of sounds with well-defined SNR{50} values (789 of 896 tokens); the analyses presented in the next section were run on the full dataset of 896 tokens (since SNR{50} did not enter into those models directly).
+Note that this analysis can only be run on the subset of sounds with well-defined SNR{50} values (789 of 896 tokens); the analyses presented in the next section were run on the full data set of 896 tokens (because SNR{50} did not enter into those models directly).
 We compared two regression models.
 The first model, examines the effect of SNR by itself, where β_1 is the regression coefficient for SNR (corresponding to the slope of the average error shown in Figure 1) and β_0 is the intercept (corresponding to the grand mean error).
-As expected, SNR accounted for a significant proportion of the total variance in listeners' errors (R2=0.290, p<0.001).
-However, it explains only 29.0% of the total variability.
-Thus, SNR is only one factor predicting listeners' errors.
+As expected,

-$$L(e) = \beta_0 + \beta_1 SNR \tag{7}$$
+$$L(e) = \beta_0 + \beta_1 SNR,\tag{7}$$